a woman holding her head in distress

 What You Can Likely Expect From The Court Process

 The following are general requirements and the types of information most courts will require from you.
-All courts have forms that will assist you in the step-by-step process, which will help you manage the process.
+All courts have forms that assist you in the step-by-step process and help you manage it.

 Filling Out A Domestic Violence Restraining Request